 Is it time to expand the emotional aperture of your team?

 WRITTEN BY: Kerry Woodcock, Ph.D., who leads change for a world of change, coaching pioneers and influencers to amplify the power of relationship and lead over the edge of change.
-As principal of Novalda, Kerry develops change leadership capability in organizations and social systems.
+As director of Novalda and CRR Canada, Kerry develops change leadership capability in organizations and social systems.
 Kerry is privileged to be CRR Global’s Canadian partner, bringing the magic-making ORSC training across the country.

 We now offer CRR Global’s groundbreaking ORSC training virtually.
 Learn more.